 Waterville, Maine 04901

 All meals and lodging are available at the College for an additional $2,700 for the full course (7 weeks), a fee that also covers campus recreational facilities and the lobster bake.
 A $700 deposit is required to register.
-The room and board fee (minus the $700 required deposit) may be paid in three installments on June 23, July 14, and July 28.
+Payment in full is due by June 1, 2015.
 Weekly rate is $440.

 Charges for family members, covering all of the above except seminar tuition, are as follows:spouse $1,700 (7 weeks)